-The Department of Business Oversight (DBO) provides protection to consumers and services to businesses engaged in financial transactions.
-The DBO oversees the operations of state-licensed financial institutions, including banks, credit unions, money transmitters, issuers of payment instruments and travelers checks, and premium finance companies.
+The Department of Financial Protection and Innovation (DFPI) provides protection to consumers and services to businesses engaged in financial transactions.
+The DFPI oversees the operations of state-licensed financial institutions, including banks, credit unions, money transmitters, issuers of payment instruments and travelers checks, and premium finance companies.

 If you currently have a California real estate license and want to originate loans, you will be getting an MLO endorsement under the DRE.

-If you don’t have a real estate license, then you will get the MLO license under the DBO.
+If you don’t have a real estate license, then you will get the MLO license under the DFPI.

 What’s the difference?

-Not much.
-It’s virtually the same process and same requirements.
-It is just regulated by a different agency depending on whether or not you have a real estate license.
+Both require the same amount of work, and it’s virtually the same process to get it.
+It is just regulated by a different agency depending based on whether or not you have a real estate license.